 The 157 gigabytes of exposed data include over 10 years of assembly line schematics, factory floor plans and layouts, robotic configurations and documentation, ID badge request forms, VPN access request forms, and ironically, non-disclosure agreements, detailing the sensitivity of the exposed information.
 Not all types of information were discovered for all customers, but each customer contained some data of these kinds.
 Also included are personal details of some Level One employees, including scans of driver’s licenses and passports, and Level One business data, including invoices, contracts, and bank account details.

 The data was exposed via rsync, a common file transfer protocol used to mirror or backup large data sets.
 The rsync server was not restricted by IP or user, and the data set was downloadable to any rsync client that connected to the rsync port.
-The sheer amount of sensitive data and the number of affected businesses illustrate how third and fourth-party supply chain cyber risk can affect even the largest companies.
+The sheer amount of sensitive data and the number of affected businesses illustrate how third-party and fourth-party supply chain risk can affect even the largest companies.
 The automation and digitization of manufacturing has transformed the industry, but it has also created a new area of concern for industries, and one that must be taken seriously for organizations to thrive in a healthy digital ecosystem.

 On July 1st, 2018 the UpGuard Cyber Risk team discovered the exposed rsync server and began analysis.
 After ownership was determined, attempts to contact Level One were begun on July 5th.
 After successful contact with Level One on July 9th, the exposure was promptly closed by July 10th.
 Level One took the exposure very seriously and made every effort to shut it down immediately upon notification.